Robust Fine-Tuning of Deep Neural Networks with Hessian-based Generalization Guarantees: Proofs

-\paragraph{Remark.} We remark that the bulk of the work in this proof is to get an explicit formula of $G$---the Lipschitz bound of the neural network Hessian.
-If one does not care about the exact value of the Lipschitz bound, the proof can be significantly simplified.
+\paragraph{Remark.} We remark that the bulk of the work in this proof is to get an explicit formula of $G$ --- the Lipschitz bound of the neural network Hessian.
+If one wants to get the order rather than its exact value, the calculation can be significantly simplified.